Budibase/website/content/blog/data/using-a-form-to-enter-google-sheets-data.md

 For now, though, let’s jump into the practical stuff.

-## Building Google Sheets forms in X steps
+## Building Google Sheets forms in 7 steps

 We do have a couple of obvious prerequisites.
 We can safely assume that you have a Google account already, along with a spreadsheet you want to manage.
 You’ll also need to sign up to Budibase, of course.